-I go by a number of titles: sport psychology consultant, performance coach, mental skills coach, mental coach, performance psychology expert, sport injury specialist, but ultimately, I teach clients to be more competitive by learning strategies that help them cope with emotion or adversity.
-I help people perform stronger.
+I’m the owner and founder of Maximize the Mind and I go by a number of titles: sport psychology consultant, performance coach, mental skills coach, mental performance coach, performance psychology expert, sport injury specialist, but ultimately, I teach athletes to be more competitive by learning strategies to manage their emotions more effectively.

 I think far too many people out there miss their opportunities to perform to their potential because they are too worried about what others think or meeting their expectations.
 I absolutely love teaching clients how to maximize the moment!
 As a society, we tend to perform to a quota, or what everyone else is doing, but what if you could do more?

 Most people won’t do more than what’s asked of them and they quit when it gets tough.
 I think this is sad.
 Don’t settle, you only get this one life.
 I’d hate for you not to see what you can actually make of it because you’re afraid of the unknown.
 I’m a big believer in going past what you thought was ever possible and prove that coach or teacher or colleague or even yourself that it was possible.

 I’m not a therapist.
 Therapy is more like working on your past.
 I’m a mental performance coach.
 Coaching is more like creating a better future.
 Learning strategies taught through mental performance coaching makes achieving your dream in sports or on stage a reality.

 I love what I do!
 How many people get to say that?
 Before I was in private practice, I was a high school teacher, head swim coach, and debate director for many years and I love different aspects of all my positions and wouldn’t trade the route I took because I learned so much from others.
 I know that’s what helps me relate to so many teenage athletes because that’s not an easy job.
 Although I have enjoyed taking pieces of each job into private practice, I know I’m where I am supposed to be now making the biggest impact possible and helping so many clients perform better.